Variational Monte Carlo Optimization of Topological Chiral Superconductors: Introduction

 \section{Introduction}

 Tunable 2D electron systems have been demonstrated to be rich systems harboring various phases of matter derived from strong correlations and topology.
-One of the most striking features of physics discovered in these systems is the emergence of superconductivity in flat band materials, pioneered by discoveries in Moire systems~\cite{BDEY2016, NY24460, AM2019} and subsequently in rhombohedral-stacked graphene systems.
-For the latter, starting from the bilayer~\cite{ZY22375, ZN23613, HY2521, LL24631, ZN25641} and trilayer~\cite{ZY21598, YJ240809906, PY240810190} materials, superconductivity has now been observed in four and five layer rhombohedral graphene systems~\cite{HJ240815233, PY25641}, and recently in six layer systems~\cite{ML250405129}, pointing towards an existence of chiral (\ie time-reversal and reflection symmetry breaking) superconducting states between the spin-valley-polarized Fermi liquid state, also known as quarter Fermi liquid (QFL), and Wigner crystal state.
-Since both the Wigner crystal phase and quarter Fermi liquid are induced by a strong repulsive Coulomb interaction, this experimental fact suggests that the observed chiral superconductivity may also be induced by a repulsive Coulomb interaction.
-The observed chiral superconductivity also has a short coherence length similar to electron separation, which implies that the chiral superconductivity is a not a weak BCS superconductor.
+One of the most striking features of physics discovered in these systems is the emergence of superconductivity in flat band materials, pioneered by discoveries in Moir\'e systems~\cite{BDEY2016, NY24460, AM2019} and subsequently in rhombohedral-stacked graphene systems.
+For the latter, superconductivity has now been observed in bilayer~\cite{ZY22375, ZN23613, HY2521, LL24631, ZN25641}, trilayer~\cite{ZY21598, YJ240809906, PY240810190}, tetra and pentalayer~\cite{HJ240815233, PY25641}, and recently in hexalayer systems~\cite{ML250405129}, pointing towards the existence of chiral (\ie time-reversal and reflection symmetry breaking) superconducting states between the spin-valley-polarized Fermi liquid state, also known as quarter Fermi liquid (QFL), and Wigner crystal state.

-This unusual observation of chiral superconductivity motivated a flurry of theoretical work which seeks to explain the superconductivity by various means~\cite{CS240906701, GF240913829, KW240918067, JL241109664, SW241108969, YZ241102503, QW241207145, YXBZ250217555, PG250219474, SS250312650, CSS250316391, CBS250315471}.
+This unusual observation of chiral superconductivity has motivated a flurry of theoretical work which seeks to explain the superconductivity by various means~\cite{CS240906701, GF240913829, KW240918067, JL241109664, SW241108969, YZ241102503, QW241207145, YXBZ250217555, PG250219474, SS250312650, CSS250316391, CBS250315471}.
 Many of these theories suggest topological chiral superconductivities with chiral edge states.
 Experimentally, the topological character and chiral edge states of those superconducting regions remain open questions, along with the relationship of the superconductivity with its neighboring phases.

-Recent experiment also showed the chiral superconductivity to be robust against 5T magnetic fields parallel to the plane \cite{HJ240815233}.
-This raises a possibility that observed superconductivity may be a fully spin-valley polarized topological superconductor with a single chiral Majorana fermion edge mode, as well as a Majorana zero mode in a magnetic vertex.
+Since both the Wigner crystal phase and quarter Fermi liquid are induced by a strong repulsive Coulomb interaction, we postulate that the observed chiral superconductivity may also be induced by a repulsive Coulomb interaction.
+The superconductor also has a short coherence length similar to electron separation, which implies that it may not be a weak BCS superconductor.